 Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017, SI 2017/353 (the public sector regulations)

-The principal focus of this Practice Note is on how the gender pay gap reporting obligations apply to private and voluntary sector employers.
-However, it also outlines the differences that apply in the case of gender pay gap reporting by public authorities in England, and certain cross-border authorities and non-devolved authorities operating across Great Britain.
+This Practice Note sets out a summary of the key things employers need to know about the regulations and examines the provisions of the regulations in detail.
+The principal focus of this Practice Note is on how the gender pay gap reporting obligations apply to private and voluntary sector employers, however, it also outlines the differences that apply in the case of gender pay gap reporting by public authorities in England, and certain cross-border authorities and non-devolved authorities operating across Great Britain.